The challenge you face

 And the result?

-- Customers are frustrated at repeating details and information to different customer service agents operating in different data silos
+Customers are frustrated by repeating details and information to different customer service agents operating in different data silos

 To truly make the most of your data, you need to be able to: